The Greater Clark Parks District was created in February 2005 when voters in the

 metropolitan parks district provides funding for maintenance, operations and construction of 30 new neighborhood

 parks, five new community parks, seven miles of new walking trails, and additional sports field capacity to meet the needs of the county's youth sports programs.

-The Board of Clark County Commissioners oversees operation of the Greater Clark Parks
+The Board of County Commissioners oversees operation of the Greater Clark Parks

 responsible for planning, designing, constructing and maintaining the associated projects.

 The new parks, trails and sports fields will help provide a better quality of life,

 an increased ability to attract businesses to the area and a healthier community.